Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

-To maximize the $\phi_{0}$-effect we first consider the limit $\gamma_{r},\gamma_{s}\ll\gamma_{i}$, which may correspond to certain Eu chalcogenides insulators \cite{gomez2020strong} .
-Later, in Sec. \ref{sec:gammar}, we discuss the influence of $\gamma_{r}$ and show how it limits nonreciprocal transport.
-We keep $l_{\text{so}}$ finite to show that anomalous currents may exist even if $L\gg l_{\text{so}}$.
-The current, Eq. (\ref{eq:CurrIntegral}), can be written in terms of the kernel and the phase difference $\phi$ between the electrodes as where $Q_{n}(x-x')$ is the inverse Fourier transform of Eq. (\ref{eq:Qk}).
-Since we use the linearized equation the current contains only first harmonics, $I = I_{0}\sin\phi+I_{1}\cos{\phi} = I_{c}\sin(\phi-\phi_{0})$, where $\phi_{0}$ is determined by
+The current is computed from Eq. (\ref{eq:CurrIntegral}), which can be written in terms of the kernel and the phase difference $\phi$ between the electrodes as where $Q(x-x')$ is the inverse Fourier transform of Eq. (\ref{eq:QkPhi0}).
+Since we use the linearized equation the current contains only first harmonics, $I(\phi) = I_{0}\sin\phi+I_{1}\cos{\phi} = I_{c}\sin(\phi-\phi_{0})$, where $\phi_{0}$ is determined by

-Thus if $\Im Q_{n}(x-x')$ is nonzero, the current $I$ has an anomalous $\cos\phi$-term.
-The imaginary part $\Im Q_{n}(x-x')$ is the Fourier transform of the antisymmetric part $Q_{\text{a}n}(k)=Q_{n}(k)-Q_{n}(-k)$ of $Q_{n}(k)$ in momentum.
-Thus, if $Q_{n}(k)$ is even in $k$, the anomalous current vanishes.
-As expected, it follows from Eq. (\ref{eq:Qk}) that $Q_{\text{a}n}(k)$ can be nonzero only if both $\theta$ and $\gamma_{i}$ are nonzero simultaneously, that is, if the both the spin Hall effect and the exchange field of the ferromagnet are present.
-Moreover, because the numerator and denominator are both analytic functions, $Q_{n}(k)$ is a rational function and hence the Fourier transform is calculated by summing over the residues at the poles of Eq. (\ref{eq:Qk}).
-Since poles with large imaginary part have exponentially suppressed residues, due to the exponential factor $e^{ikL}$, we may consider only those poles with small imaginary part, $kd\lesssim 1$.
-These poles are the contributing poles.
+Thus, if $\Im Q(x-x')$ is nonzero, the current $I(\phi)$ has an anomalous $\cos\phi$-term.
+The imaginary part $\Im Q(x-x')$ is the Fourier transform of the antisymmetric part $Q_{\text{a}}(k)=Q(k)-Q(-k)$ of $Q$ in momentum space.
+As expected, it follows from Eq. (\ref{eq:QkPhi0}) that $Q_{\text{a}}(k)$ can be nonzero only if both $\theta$ and $\gamma_{i}$ are nonzero simultaneously, that is, if the spin Hall angle and the exchange field of the ferromagnet are both finite.
+Moreover, it should be noted that this odd in momentum term is allowed only because the top surface and bottom are different, otherwise the contributions of these surfaces to terms that odd in $k$ cancel out.
+This reflects that gyrotropy is a necessary condition for the appearance of anomalous currents.